OPMDG/opm-doc/probes/check_pgactivity.rst

 THRESHOLDS
 ==========

-THRESHOLDS provided as warning and critical values can be a raw numbers, percentages, intervals or a sizes.
+THRESHOLDS provided as warning and critical values can be raw numbers, percentages, intervals or sizes.
 Each available service supports one or more formats (eg. a size and a percentage).

 \ **Percentage**\

- If threshold is a percentage, the value should end with a '%' (no space).
+ If THRESHOLD is a percentage, the value should end with a '%' (no space).
  For instance: 95%.